-Back in the 1850’s, Bayston Hill was just a small village of 200 inhabitants, with, it is recorded, ‘.. a malthouse, four public houses and a cockpit.’
+The history of the Methodist Church in Bayston Hill goes back to the 1850’s.
+Around that time Bayston Hill was just a small village of 200 inhabitants, with, it is recorded, ‘.. a malthouse, four public houses and a cockpit.’
 A Primitive Methodist Society was formed in the village that met originally in a local farmer’s house.
 Eventually a piece of land was bought in Grove Lane and a Methodist Chapel seating 100 people was built there, opening on 27th April 1861.
 Grove Lane Chapel was called a ‘ second hand’ chapel as it was built with bricks retrieved from derelict coal pit buildings.. and we thought recycling was a modern preoccupation!

 Grove Lane Chapel served local Methodists well for over 100 years but by the 1960s the building was clearly becoming inadequate for the growing young population of Bayston Hill and a decision was made to build a new Church for Methodist Worship and weekday activities in Lansdowne Road.
 The new church was opened on 16th May 1970.